 Renewed commitment to improving working conditions in Cambodia

-The BFC program will continue to perform assessments on the working conditions in garment factories based on Cambodian Labour Law and internationally recognized core labour standards, and to report on its findings publicly by detailing compliance and non-compliance of individual factories.
+The BFC program will continue to perform assessments on the working conditions in garment factories based on Cambodian Labour Law and internationally recognised core labour standards and to report on its findings publicly by detailing compliance and non-compliance of individual factories.
 Advisory and training activities on workplace improvement and productivity enhancement will continue to operate regularly on a fee for service basis.
-BFC will also work with the Ministry of Labour on the implementation of a joint strategy and action plan with the objective to support government’s capacity and ownership to uphold compliance with labour law and support remediation in the garment and/or other sector as appropriate.
+BFC will also work with the Ministry of Labour on the implementation of a joint strategy and action plan with the objective to support government’s capacity and ownership to uphold compliance with labour law and support remediation in the garment and/or other sectors as appropriate.

-“BFC has played a key role in the growth of the industry and the improvement of working conditions” said the Minister of Labour and Vocational Training, H.E.
+“BFC has played a key role in the growth of the industry and the improvement of working conditions,” said the Minister of Labour and Vocational Training, H.E.
 Ith SamHeng.
 He added that under the new MoU, BFC and the MOLVT would step up collaboration on workplace inspection and enforcement of the labour law.
-While the Minister of Commerce, H.E Pan Sorasak, commended Better Factories Cambodia, for its pioneering contributions to the advancement of labour rights and the growth of the industry, ”the new MoU will see our continued financial support and increased collaboration with our partners, including the transfer of knowledge on labour inspection to officials of the Minister of Labour and Vocational training to ensure we keep abreast of current and future opportunities and challenges in the sector”, the Minister of Commerce, H.E.
+While the Minister of Commerce, H.E Pan Sorasak, commended Better Factories Cambodia, for its pioneering contributions to the advancement of labour rights and the growth of the industry, ”the new MoU will see our continued financial support and increased collaboration with our partners, including the transfer of knowledge on labour inspection to officials of the Minister of Labour and Vocational training to ensure we keep abreast of current and future opportunities and challenges in the sector,” the Minister of Commerce, H.E.
 Pan Sorasak.

 “Cambodia’s garment sector has been essential for the country’s economic growth and for improved livelihoods.
-Renewed commitment from the government and GMAC to work with BFC to further improve working conditions and competitiveness in the sector is crucial in ensuring the sector unlocks its full potential, delivering better jobs, more income and increased development of the country” commented David Lamotte, Deputy Director for the ILO Asia and the Pacific.
+Renewed commitment from the government and GMAC to work with BFC to further improve working conditions and competitiveness in the sector is crucial in ensuring the sector unlocks its full potential, delivering better jobs, more income and increased development of the country,” commented David Lamotte, Deputy Director for the ILO Asia and the Pacific.

-The MOU has been renewed five times by the parties since the ILO-BFC programme began in 2001.
+The MOU has been renewed five times by the signing parties since the ILO-BFC programme began in 2001.